introfog/GitWave/README.md

-# rGit
+# rGit - Multi-Repository Bash Command Runner
 [![Apache License](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg)](https://github.com/introfog/rGit/blob/master/LICENSE.md)

-Welcome to rGit, a Windows desktop application that lets you run recursive git commands and save them with notes.
+## Overview

-rGit is designed for developers who work with multiple git repositories and/or want to save tricky commands with notes.
+Welcome to rGit – the ultimate tool for developers who work with multiple repositories on Windows. rGit is designed to streamline your workflow by allowing you to run any bash commands across several repositories simultaneously.
+It’s a powerful companion for any developer looking to save time and effort when managing their Git projects.

-## Key features
+## Features
+### 1. Multi-Repository Command Execution
-- Allows run any bash commands in multiple repositories by a few clicks.
+Execute bash commands in multiple repositories with a single command, making it easier to manage complex workflows.
-- Absolutely standalone application, there is no any footprint!
-All logs, settings, resources and temp files are stored in the app folder.
-- There is a command's storage, which you can manage: add, remove, edit commands.
-- It is possible to add comments to all your stored commands to not forget what the trickiest ones do.

-## How to locally build
+### 2. Command Management
+Save your most used or tricky commands with notes, so you never have to remember the syntax again.
+### 3. Standalone Application
+rGit is a standalone application that doesn't leave any footprint on your PC.
+It respects your system's cleanliness by ensuring that no unnecessary files or configurations are left behind, providing a hassle-free and straightforward experience for users.
+### 4. Open Source
+rGit is an open-source project, encouraging collaboration and community involvement.
+Explore, contribute, and customize the application according to your preferences.

+## Getting Started
+1. Download the latest release from the [releases page](https://github.com/introfog/rGit/releases).
+2. Download and unpack rGit.zip archive to your local machine.
+3. Launch rGit.exe and begin executing bash commands across multiple repositories effortlessly.

+## Build Locally
-### Software requirements
+### Software Requirements
 - JDK 11 or higher.
 - Maven.
 - Any IDE for Java
-### Build options
+### Build Options
 - To run application execute `mvn javafx:run`.
 - To create ready to use app, archived into .zip, run `mvn package`. rGit will be in `target/rGitImage/rGit.zip` archive.
   - Windows can consider `rGit.exe` or `batToExe.exe` as a dangerous files and remove them.
 In that case add repository folder to [Windows Security exclusion][winSecurity].

-## Ideas for further releases
+## Ideas For Further Releases
 - Allow working with app by using only keyboard (with correct Tabs, Esc and so on work).
 - Exclude sub-directories from command running.
 - Implement dynamic fields in commands, e.g. command `git checkout -f {branch}` and you can quickly specify which branch checkout in each command run.

+## License
+rGit is licensed under the [Apache license](LICENSE.md), providing you with the freedom to use, modify, and distribute the software.

-## Issues and Contributions
+## Support and Contributions
-If you have any feedback or suggestions, please feel free to open an issue or a pull request on GitHub.
-Thank you for using rGit!
+If you have any feedback or feature requests, please feel free to open an issue or suggest your own ideas via a pull request.

+Enjoy the efficiency and cleanliness of rGit!

 [winSecurity]: https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26